LogtalkDotOrg/logtalk3/examples/bench/NOTES.md

 plain Prolog benchmark allows us to evaluate the overhead of the implicit execution context argument that the Logtalk compiler adds to object (and category) predicates.
-Note that this old set of benchmarks don't cover all features of modern day Prolog and Logtalk programing.
+Note that this old set of benchmarks don't cover all features of modern day Prolog and Logtalk programing (e.g. meta-predicates).

 All plain Prolog programs define a `top/0` predicate to run the benchmark.
 The Logtalk versions provide a `top/0` public predicate.